shambhavisivan/pricing-service-integration/README.md

 ## Prerequisites

+1. A built pricing_aggregator.js static resource.

+   It can be built by running `npm run build:amd` in the `./packages/pricing-aggregator` directory

-A commit with modified sfdx-project.json file.
+2. A commit with modified sfdx-project.json file.

 The following fields should be updated: